 Here’s where the tracking gets complex: your broker shows the $50 cost basis for the shares they delivered to you.
 But you need to manually track that $2 premium you collected weeks or months ago, adjust your cost basis, and remember this through the entire wheel cycle.
 Then when you sell covered calls for another $1.50, you need to track that too.
 If the shares get called away, your total profit per share was $3.50 (strike price – adjusted cost basis + covered call premium), but your broker just shows the capital gain from $50 to wherever the shares were called.

-This is exactly why QuantWheel exists.
-When you get assigned, the platform automatically adjusts your cost basis by the premium collected.
+When you get assigned, QuantWheel can automatically adjust your cost basis by the premium collected.
 No manual tracking.
 No spreadsheet formulas.
-No tax season panic.
-The moment assignment happens, your real cost basis updates automatically and tracks through the complete wheel cycle.

 When Does Assignment Happen?